CanntAim/Vista-core-API/readme.md

 <p>Simply follow the installation guide for OpenCV installation provided here:</p>
 http://docs.opencv.org/3.0-last-rst/doc/tutorials/introduction/linux_install/linux_install.html
 <p>Clone my repository to your local and proceed as followed:</p>

 ```
 cd <Location of Repository locally>
 cmake .
 make
 ```

-It should compile succesfully (I had some warnings using default flags, will try to get rid of them if I have time).
+<p>It should compile succesfully (I had some warnings using default flags, will try to get rid of them if I have time).
 I have included a proper cmake file in the repository that you can use to generate a makefile and then run make.
 You can include the resulting binary as a dependency in another project.
 Or if you prefer you can include the source directly in your project and compile it using your own makefile.